sourishg/jackal-navigation/README.md

 - `-h=height`, specify height of the left and right image from the top, so that only a partial disparity map can be computed
 - `-g`, generates point cloud before obstacle scan
 - `-l`, log time taken for each step
-- `-d=path/to/dmap/time/file`, specify the file where time taken by disparity map is stored for each frame
+- `-l -d=path/to/dmap/time/file`, specify the file where time taken by disparity map is stored for each frame
-- `-p=path/to/pcl/time/file`, specify the file where time taken to generate a point cloud is stored for each frame
+- `-l -p=path/to/pcl/time/file`, specify the file where time taken to generate a point cloud is stored for each frame
-- `-s=path/to/scan/time/file`, specify the file where time taken to scan for obstacles is stored for each frame
+- `-l -s=path/to/scan/time/file`, specify the file where time taken to scan for obstacles is stored for each frame

-Subscribes to two camera topics:

-- `/webcam/left/image_raw/compressed`
-- `/webcam/right/image_raw/compressed`

-Publishes three topics:

-- `/webcam/left/depth_map`
-- `/webcam/left/point_cloud`
-- `/webcam/left/obstacle_scan`
+### Safe navigation

 Now the run the `navigate` node for safe navigation.